K-Receiver Wiretap Channel: Optimal Encoding Order and Signaling Design: Introduction

 The main contributions of the work can be summarized as follows:

 \begin{itemize} \item We formulate a WSR maximization problem for the MIMO $K$-receiver wiretap channel.
 The problem involves nonconvex functions of covariance matrices of each message {which makes is hard to solve}.
 Nevertheless, we prove that the WSR problem has zero duality gap and {thus} the Karush-Kuhn-Tucker (KKT) conditions are necessary for the optimal solutions.
 This claim helps to prove the optimal encoding order. \item We prove that $K!$ enumerations to determine the capacity region are not necessary, and we find the optimal encoding order.
 This is completed by transforming the WSR maximization to another equivalent problem, and proving the optimal order for the new optimization problem using the KKT conditions and the dual problem. \item We next maximize the WSR and find optimal precoding and power allocation matrices (covariance matrices).
-To tackle this non-convex optimization, we develop an iterative solution by applying the BSMM which maximizes a lower bound of the problem at each iteration.
-Using this method, the problem becomes a convex problem at each iteration. \item Finally, we study the signaling design for the communication scenario with two receivers and derive a closed-form solution in this case. \end{itemize}
+To tackle this non-convex optimization and find the optimal covariance matrices for DPC-based rate region, we develop an iterative algorithm by applying the BSMM which maximizes a lower bound of the problem at each iteration.
+Using this method, the problem becomes a convex problem at each iteration.
+The proposed algorithm avoids the exhaustive search over all possible covariance matrices. \item Finally, we study the signaling design for the communication scenario with two receivers and derive a closed-form solution in this case. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section~\ref{Sec:II}, we discuss the $K$-receiver wiretap channel model and its special case with two and one receivers.
 We introduce the WSR for the $K$-receiver case in Section~\ref{sec:order} and prove the optimal encoding order.
 We solve the WSR problem by applying the BSMM in Section~\ref{sec:WSR}.
 The two-receiver scenario is considered in Section~\ref{sec:tworeceiver}.
 We then present numerical results in Section~\ref{sec:simulation} and conclude the paper in Section~\ref{sec:conclusion}.